RDjarbeng/RDjarbeng/_posts/2025-01-17-catching-the-super-heavy-booster-spacex.md

 It's a significant step towards making space travel more routine and cost-effective.
 By reusing these massive rockets, SpaceX is breaking down the financial barriers of space exploration, bringing us closer to a future where interplanetary travel could be commonplace.

-You can see the awe-inspiring moment here: [Super Heavy Booster Launch](https://x.com/DjarbengRichard/status/1846175655148638503).
+You can see the awe-inspiring moment here: [Super Heavy Booster Launch](https://x.com/DjarbengRichard/status/1846175655148638503). _Music is Like a Prayer by Madonna Choir version_

 I have embedded the post below